China’s Attempt to Avoid the American Tech Monopoly Trap

 Innovation or Cannibalization?

 Many conjectures have been offered to explain lagging U.S. (and Western) productivity despite the enormous improvement in IT.
 One is that the IT industry grew at the expense of traditional retail and advertising businesses.
-The ratio of U.S. advertising spending to GDP has remained constant or even declined during the past twenty years, despite an enormous shift toward internet advertising at the expense of traditional media.2 Similarly, the rise of internet retailing did not cause U.S. consumers to spend more than they otherwise might have, but only shifted sales away from brick-and-mortar retailers to online enterprises.
+The ratio of U.S. advertising spending to GDP has remained constant or even declined during the past twenty years, despite an enormous shift toward internet advertising at the expense of traditional media.[efn_note]Katie Jones, “How Total Spend by US Advertisers Has Changed, over 20 Years,” Visual Capitalist, October 16, 2020.[/efn_note] Similarly, the rise of internet retailing did not cause U.S. consumers to spend more than they otherwise might have, but only shifted sales away from brick-and-mortar retailers to online enterprises.

 Another view holds that the exercise of monopoly powers by large internet companies has reduced profitability in other sectors of the economy, and therefore drained capital from other industries that might benefit from innovation.
 In other words, the sector of the U.S. economy that appears to be most innovative, namely IT, in reality is restraining innovation throughout the economy.